MicheliniDev/KarmelitaPrime/README.md

 # KarmelitaPrime
-Mods the Skarrsinger Karmelita boss in Silksong to be more difficult
+A brutal rework for the Skarrsinger Karmelita boss fight in Hollow Knight Silksong